 The project involves partners from within the core SWEEP region and also extends this further within the South West in order to develop wider opportunities and impact and to capitalise on regional excellence.

 Working with key stakeholders in the environment and health sectors, we are developing a suite of linked activities over the two years of this project.
 We are considering a range of relevant environments and locations (marine/coastal, terrestrial, urban, rural) reflecting the breadth and diversity of opportunity in the region.

 Activity 1 - Actor and action mapping: Guidance production

-- Identify key organisations and opportunities in the South West for health improvement through
+- Identify key organisations and opportunities in the South West for health improvement through environmental investment.

 - Build a cross-sectoral network of these stakeholders to share resources, practice and evidence of what works.

 - Establish and share existing regional good practice and policy.